 ALL parents and volunteers are required to complete VIRTUS training in order to participate in school events such as field trips or classroom activities.
 There are several trainings in both English and Spanish this year.

 WITHDRAWALS AND TRANSFERS

-Parents/guardians who have a student(s) transferring to another school during the year are asked to notify the principal and classroom teacher(s) as soon as possible.
+Parents/guardians who have a student(s) transferring to another school during the year or in the summer are asked to notify the principal and classroom teacher(s) as soon as possible.
 All paperwork and procedural business can then be taken care of in a timely manner so that the school will have everything ready for the departure of the student(s).
-Students who wish to withdraw from Hutchinson Catholic Schools for any reason should notify the teacher and principal.
+Students who wish to withdraw from Hutchinson Catholic Schools for any reason should notify the teacher as well as the principal.